NathanVoldman/Shitot/readme.md

 - Raw data we collected can be found in the raw_data.csv file.

 - The analasys code we executed on the raw data we collected, can be found in the Analasys directory.

+- The code blocks we used as part of the code unserstanding questions, and it's versions, can be found in the .py files under the main directory.